 - Residents must provide their address in the space allotted.

-- Residents must answer if they wish to attend the Transportation Committee meeting for consideration.
+- Residents must answer if they wish to attend the Public Safety Committee meeting for consideration.

 - The requesting party must distribute the provided maps and brochures while obtaining signatures.